 Information from teachers about the progress of individual students in Year 10 courses was provided in the Term 1 Report and at the Parent Teacher Interviews in Week 4 of Term 2.
-Further information can be obtained from standardised testing results that will be made available to parents in Term 2 as well as the Semester 1 report at the end of Term 2.
+Further information can be obtained the Semester 1 report at the end of Term 2.